mayfrost/guides/X.md

 whenever you want to start X.

-Next is an example _".xinitrc"_ file which goes under in your home directory:
+Next is an example _".xinitrc"_ file which goes under your home directory:
 ```
 # load your preferred terminal settings
 [[ -f ~/.Xresources ]] && xrdb -merge -I$HOME ~/.Xresources